-I am available to help students most afternoons after school by appointment.
+I am available to help students most mornings before school and sometimes after school.
 Please let me know when you would like to meet for assistance.
-Bus tokens are available in the main office for students who stay after school with a teacher due to needing academic assistance.

-Pass policy:
+Pass Policy:

-Passes will be issued at convenient times for the class (ex. during work time, not during lecture or the first and last 10 minutes of class) as long as the student is in good standing.
-Individual policies may be amended/changed throughout the year based on teacher discretion.
+Passes will be issued at convenient times during the class (ex. during work time, not during direct instruction, etc.) as long as the student is in good standing.
+Please be prompt getting to your destination and appropriate when in the hallways.
+Abusing the pass policy will result in loss of this privilege.